 In this painting finish, the manufacture sprays a powdered plastic over the component pieces, and then UV cured for adherence to the surface.
 It is an ideal painting finishing process after plastic injection molding.
 Before UV curing, the operator must consider the chemistry of both the powder and the plastic portion to ensure that the powder will connect electrostatically to the plastic.
 Powder coating may give plastic injection molded components a strong finish that will last if done correctly.

 This is one painting process that can provide a way to apply more elaborate designs and numerous colors to a custom-manufactured part.
 It is often the best choice when the intended outcome demands more than one color.
 Silk screening is the process of creating a thin sheet with a screen area design.
 This design allows the paint to pass through to the desired pattern on the part.
 Each paint color necessitates its screen.
-The process begins by placing the screen over the part, then application of the paint follows.
+The process begins by placing the screen over the part, then the application of the paint follows.
 After removing the screen, it leaves a thin coating of paint behind.

-For adding color to prototypes and custom manufactured parts, this is a relatively easy, rapid, and economical painting finish.
+For adding color to prototypes and custom-manufactured parts, this is a relatively easy, rapid, and economical painting finish.
 Simply put, a big pad with a raised design is produced to pick up paint and then apply it to the plastic.
 The many factors in the material and manufacturing process chosen will dictate the drying or curing procedure used.

 This is a method used for painting plastic injection molded parts.
 Before injection of the plastic, the injection mold cavity is painted, allowing for color transfer via a chemical bond during the injection molding process.
 This results in extremely strong adhesion.
 In-mold painted parts are more resistant to chipping, cracking, and flaking than those painted after injection molding.

 The reason for the statement above is not far-fetched.
-In-mold painting finish involves the paint moves and flexes with the part.
+In-mold painting finish involves the paint moving and flexing with the part.
 In-mold painting, like all painting techniques, requires the right chemistry and method to obtain the best results.
 In gloss or satin, you can obtain virtually any hue as well as textured surfaces that imitate wood or stone.
 Another advantage is that this painting process eliminates the requirement for a separate painting space.

 Various Types of Paints Used to Achieve the Painting Finish